rayhaanbhikha/destoryTF/README.md

 ## Example usage
-For instance if you had the following terraform directory with an `api` and `lambda` tf components.
+For instance if you had the following terraform directory with `api` and `lambda` tf components.
 ```sh
 # ~/project/some-project
 |-- terraform